bitlogik/Conserity/README.md

 * Test dl softwares against hardcoded hash and/or signatures
 * Add more HTTP headers
 * Add others web service types : PHP/HTML and WSGI
-* Ubuntu compatibility (also Debian 9, and then Fedora/CentOS/RHEL)
+* Ubuntu compatibility (and then Fedora/CentOS/RHEL)
 * Add others VPS providers : Vultr, Scaleway, then DigitalOcean and AWS